Maybe this blog is also about being overwhelmed. Heck it is.

 Though it looks like this was the thing we were looking for, our grand plan, the ultimate goal, it still feels very scary for me.

 The big plan behind moving to Norway, was to settle down.
-To integrate, learn the language, make friends, earn money and yes, own a property to live on.
+To integrate, learn the language, make friends, a living and yes, own a property to live on.
 Something of our own, something for the future.
 Not only owning a house, but also a home.
 Feeling at home with the culture, the people, the amazing landscape, the seasons and yes, with a specific house.
-We were looking for a home.

 Especially my husband Koen has had this dream for as long as I know him.
 To buy, build or renovate his own home.
 A pretty strong drive to build his home base from where he could start his life.